slncu/mole/README.md

 ## mole
 > The simple task manager

 `mole` is simple task manager for indivisual.

+## ⚠️Caution
+**NEVER DELETE ALL COOKIES AND SITE DATA.**

-Since this application uses web local storage, it will disappear when deleting browser's history.
+Since this application uses web local storage, it will disappear when deleting browser's history(cookies and site data in the case of Google Chrome).